-A fabulous tender strawberry scone recipe that bakes to a golden brown and has the most eye-catching pink drizzle of strawberry glaze.
-You can make them ahead, cut, and keep them frozen until ready to be baked.
-I give you all my tips and tricks for making the best homemade scones!
+This is a fabulous, tender strawberry scone recipe that bakes to a golden brown and has the most eye-catching pink drizzle of strawberry glaze.
+You can make them ahead, cut them and freeze them until ready to be baked.
+If you're apprehensive about making scones, I give you all my tips and tricks.

 The first time I made these was for the first bridal shower I ever went to.
 Not knowing what the protocol was or what to expect.
 So I thought fresh strawberries screamed bridal shower in Spring.
 Who knows.